hglanz/LinearModel-RViz-Summer2019/ggLinearModel/vignettes/ggLinearModel.md

 ![plot of chunk unnamed-chunk-3](figure/unnamed-chunk-3-2.png)

 ### Polynomial model
-Using `ggLinearModel()` you can make models with any number of polynomial predictors, and with any number of interactions.
+Using `ggLinearModel` you can make models with any number of polynomial predictors, and with any number of interactions.
+Just add the poly parameter to

 ```r
 mpg$year <- as.factor(as.character(mpg$year))